kizniche/Mycodo/mycodo-manual.rst

 +---------------------------+-------------------------------------------------+

-There are additional functions that can be used, but these must use the full unique ID (not an abridged version as the functions above).
+There are additional functions that can be used, but these must use the full UUID (not an abridged version as the functions above).
 See /home/pi/Mycodo/mycodo/mycodo_client.py for the functions available for use.
 These may be accessed via the 'control' object.
 An example, below, will return how long the output has been on (or 0 if it's currently off):